-- 1. Provided or paid for, in whole or in part, by other Federal, State, or local public agencies, by health insurance or by employee benefits; - 2.
+- 1. Provided or paid for, in whole or in part, by other Federal, State, or local public agencies, by health insurance or by employee benefits; - Common examples include the PELL grant for post-secondary or other vocational training services, or Medicaid/Medicare for diagnosis and treatment of impairments. - 2.
 Available to the participant at the time needed to ensure the progress of the individual toward achieving the employment outcome in the individual's IPE; and - 3.
 Commensurate to the services that the participant would otherwise receive from the vocational rehabilitation agency.

-For the purposes of this definition, comparable services and benefit do not include awards and scholarships based on merit.
+For the purposes of this definition, comparable services and benefits do not include awards and scholarships based on merit.